 What Is The Business Tax Rate For Pass-Through Entities?

 The current tax rates for pass-through entities range from 10% to 37% and are based on taxable income.
-Some business owners may qualify for the Qualified Income Tax Deduction that was established through the Tax Cuts and Jobs Act, which could lower taxable income — and in turn, lower their tax liability.
-We’ll discuss this deduction more in the next section.
+Some business owners may qualify for the Qualified Business Income (QBI) deduction that was established through the Tax Cuts and Jobs Act, which may allow eligible business owners to deduct up to 20% of qualified business income, subject to IRS rules and limitations.

 How To Calculate Pass-Through Taxes